 Navigating a 5150 Hold for Minors: A Guide for Parents

-Seeking help can come in many forms but sometimes includes a hospital visit, contact with a mental health professional, or law enforcement.
+Seeking help can come in many forms.
+These sometimes include a hospital visit, contact with a mental health professional, or law enforcement.
 Depending upon how these interactions go, your child may be deemed a threat to themselves or others.
 They could be placed on a 72-hour hold, commonly referred to as a 5150 or 5585 hold, for their safety.
 The need for an involuntary commitment can be terrifying for any parent and child.
 It is important for you to recognize that this involuntary hold is intended to ensure the safety of your child and to give professionals time to assess your child’s needs during this psychiatric emergency.

 Generally, a 5150 or a similar involuntary mental health hold is just one step in a longer process.
-It is often after a 5150 hold that parents consider more intensive treatment options, including wilderness adventure therapy.
+It is often after a 5150 hold that parents consider more intensive treatment options, including wilderness therapy.
 Here is a guide for parents if you find yourself in this situation.

 A 5150 hold is a common term used to describe a 72 hour hold or involuntary commitment.
 This type of involuntary hold is implemented by a professional concerned that your child may be a threat to themselves or others.
 While the names of this type of involuntary hold may vary, the intent is to provide crisis intervention to ensure your child’s safety.
 An additional benefit of the involuntary commitment is that it gives time for mental health professionals to assess your child’s needs so that you know what to do next.